Best & Worst Honda Pilot Years

 2004 didn’t fare much better.
 It wrestled with powertrain and airbag problems, plus an eccentric driver’s seat that had a mind of its own – not exactly the kind of surprise you want on your commute.

-Want the low-down and dirty?
+Want the scoop and filthy?

 Check out the NHTSA recalls and complaints for 2003, 2004, 2005 and 2008 models.